MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 Draft PRs have the following differences from published PRs:

 - Build validation policies don't run automatically.
-You can queue build validations manually by selecting the **...** menu next to the the build in the PR.
+You can queue build validations manually by selecting the more options menu next to the the build in the PR.
 - Voting is disabled while in draft mode.
 - Required reviewers aren't automatically added.
 Notifications are sent only to reviewers that you explicitly add to the draft PR.
 - Draft PRs display in the PR list with a **Draft** badge.

   ![Screenshot showing a draft P R in the P R list.](media/pull-requests/draft-pull-request-badge.png)

-- To create a draft PR, choose **Create as draft** when creating the PR.
+- To create a draft PR, select the arrow next to **Create** and select **Create as draft** when creating the PR.
 You don't have to use title prefixes such as WIP or DO NOT MERGE.

   ![Screenshot showing Create as draft P R.](media/pull-requests/create-draft-pr.png)